tcspencer01/tcspencer01/README.md

 (Tissue / cell type names replaced with Starfleet ships to protect my forthcoming publication.)

 And finally, Python!
 Those defaultdicts are a phenomenal way to speed up complex analyses.
-Take a look at "ADD IN" to see how I quantified RNA editing of Alu regions in hundreds of BAM files using Python and samtools.
+Take a look at [this repository](https://github.com/tcspencer01/REDIportal-Index-Based-Editing) to see how I quantified RNA editing of Alu regions in hundreds of BAM files using Python and samtools.

 I've also included some of my prettiest-looking plots below as further samples of my work: